 The University of St. Thomas Celts for Life Club participates in the Texas Rally for Life in Austin and the March for Life in Washington, D.C.
 Students also pray weekly at a local Planned Parenthood facility.

 UST’s young athletics department joined the National Association of Intercollegiate Athletics Red River Conference in 2011.
-The Celts compete in women’s volleyball, men’s soccer, men’s and women’s basketball, and men’s and women’s golf.
-There are also nine sports clubs, ranging from coed fencing to men’s rugby, and intramural activities as well.
+The Celts compete in women’s volleyball, men’s and women's soccer, men’s and women’s basketball, and men’s and women’s golf.
+There are also 11 sports clubs, ranging from coed fencing to men’s rugby, and intramural activities as well.